How to clean your menstrual cup or menstrual disc the right way

 - If desired, repeat steps 1 through 4 with a fresh batch of water.

-- Wait until your cup is completely cool and dry before putting it back in its pouch to store until next time.
+- Wait until your cup or disc is completely cool and dry before putting it back in its pouch to store until next time.

-Note: Do not place your menstrual cup itself into the microwave!
+Note: Do not place your menstrual cup or disc by itself into the microwave!
 Doing so could damage the cup’s materials.
 Only use the microwave to boil the water.

 Key takeaways

-Want to make cleaning your cup (and staying fresh during your period) even easier?
-Check out Flex Foaming Cleanser and Flex Wipes, two new products that we spent years developing so that our customers can have safer, more comfortable periods.
+Want to make cleaning (and staying fresh during your period) even easier?
+Check out Flex Foaming Cleanser and Flex Wipes, two products to make clean-up easier.
 We hope you love them as much as we do.

 Have questions about using Flex Cup or Flex Discs™?
 Chat with one of our friendly Flexperts!
 Email us at help@flexfits.com.